trueos/pcbsd/src-qt5/docs/help.rst

 * `How To Ask Questions The Smart Way <http://catb.org/~esr/faqs/smart-questions.html>`_

 .. index:: forums
-.. _PC-BSD® Forums:
+.. _TrueOS® Forums:

-PC-BSD® Forums
+TrueOS® Forums
 ===============

 `The PC-BSD® Forums <https://forums.pcbsd.org/>`_ contain a wealth of information, tips and solutions which you can access from a web browser.
 There are many active members and you will find that most questions are quickly answered.
-If you are having problems with something on your PC-BSD® system, try using the forum's search utility.
+If you are having problems with something on your TrueOS® system, try using the forum's search utility.
 You will often find that someone else has posted a similar question and that other users have responded with a fix or a how-to.

 The Forums have been categorized, allowing users to skim through the categories that interest them while learning some new information along the way.
 You do not have